jaworiwanow/troparion/readme.md

 To my knowledge those cases are irrelevant for transcription, as they do not appear in the repertoire, however more research will go into the matter and an error handling will be implemented eventually.

 ## Documentation
-A (in time to be improved) documentation can be found [here](https://jaworiwanow.github.io/trop/trop.html)
+A (in time to be improved) documentation of the package can be found [here](https://jaworiwanow.github.io/trop/trop.html)

+Additionally, a documentation of the development approach can be found[here](https://jaworiwanow.github.io/troparion/intro.html).
 ## Screenshots
 ![](docs/screenshots/Screenshot1.png)
 ![](docs/screenshots/Screenshot2a.png)